 That’s why a laptop left in sleep mode overnight often loses charge, while one in hibernate usually doesn’t.
 How-To Geek also explains this clearly in its guide on sleep vs hibernate in Windows laptops.

-So Which One Should You Actually Use?
+Sleep or Hibernate: Which One Should You Use?

-Why Battery Still Drains in Sleep Mode
+Why Battery Still Drains in Sleep Mode?

 This confuses a lot of people.